uhh-lt/LexiExp/README.md

 # LexiExp -- Free open source sentiment lexicon expansion script

-Also mentioned license in <a href="https://github.com/uhh-lt/LexiExp/blob/master/LICENSE.txt"> License </a> agreement.
+Please read the following <a href="https://github.com/uhh-lt/LexiExp/blob/master/LICENSE.txt"> License </a> agreement.
+LexiExp is licensed under ASL 2.0 and other lenient licenses, allowing its use for academic and commercial purposes without restrictions.
+The licenses of its compenents are mixed licensed and are individually listed in Data/Licenses.

 LexiExp is a tool for expanding existing sentiment seed lexicon.
 LexiExp provides a polarity estimation for the new expanded lexicon using a statistical cooccurance calculation.
 ## How to Use LexiExp from Command Line